Deployment and Maintenance / Upload Self-Observation Data

 crontab |

-Auto Trigger Configuration | Auto Trigger Configuration ID | Replaced by cronJob in the latest version |
+Auto-Trigger Configuration | Auto-Trigger Configuration ID | Replaced by cronJob in the latest version |

 batch |

-Batch | Batch ID | Replaced by asyncAPI in the latest version |
+Batch Processing | Batch Processing ID | Replaced by asyncAPI in the latest version |